Rwandan war crimes suspect Bizimana dead: UN tribunal | DW | 21.05.2020

 "According to our information, despite an international arrest warrant, Kabuga has traveled freely between several countries in Europe over the past 25 years," says Busingye.
 "He was not arrested in any of those countries.
 We appeal to all countries who are hiding suspects to arrest these people, as France has finally done, so we can bring them to justice."

 Fred Muvunyi says Kabanga is unlikely to be extradited to Rwanda, however.
-Instead, he will probably appear before the United Nations (UN) International Residual Mechanism for Criminal Tribunals (MICT).
-The MICT is a successor to the UN's International Criminal Tribunal for Rwanda (ICTR), which was dissolved five years ago.
+Instead, he will probably appear before the MICT, a successor to the UN's International Criminal Tribunal for Rwanda (ICTR), which was dissolved five years ago.

+"It is not yet clear whether Kabuga's trial will take place at the MICT headquarters in The Hague in the Netherlands, or at the branch in Arusha, Tanzania," said Muvunyi.

-According to the current UN protocol, the MICT is responsible for those who organized, supported, or executed the genocide in Rwanda, explains Muvunyi:
+According to the current UN protocol, the MICT is responsible for those who organized, supported, or executed the genocide in Rwanda, explained Muvunyi:

 "Felicien Kabuga is undoubtedly part of this high-profile group of perpetrators.
-But so are people like Augustin Bizimana, the defense minister during the genocide, as well as the then-security chief of the president, Protais Mpiranya."
+But so is the then-security chief of the president, Protais Mpiranya."

 Over 1,000 active arrest warrants

-According to the Rwandan government, seven high-profile genocide perpetrators are still at large — including Augustin Bizimana and Protais Mpiranya.
+According to the Rwandan government, six high-profile genocide perpetrators are still at large — including Protais Mpiranya.
 There are also thousands of other lesser-known suspected perpetrators currently hiding abroad.
 Rwanda's prosecutors have issued over 1,000 arrest warrants against suspects in 33 countries over the past few decades.

+"There is a special police search unit in Rwanda that searches for suspected perpetrators who still roam freely in different countries around the world," explained Muvunyi.

 More arrests on the horizon?